 Advanced Treatment for Food Allergies - Oral Immunotherapy Treatment

-OIT is performed across Texas in our Central Austin, Grapevine and Arlington offices by a board-certified physician.
-After you’ve gone through the first six weeks of the build up phase, you can go to your closest Texan Allergy & Sinus Center location to do the rest of your doses.
+After you’ve gone through the first 2-4 weeks of the build up phase, you can go to your closest Texan Allergy & Sinus Center location to do the rest of your doses.*

-80% of patients who choose OIT are able to eat foods that once threatened their health within six months.
+OIT is a very successful treatment that sees over 80% of patients able to eat foods that once threatened their health within 6 months of treatment.

 How Does OIT Work?